autobrr/autobrr.com/docs/configuration/feeds.md

 The cache is cleaned automatically every 30 days.
 :::

-## Force Run feed
+## Force run feed

-The Force Run feed option allows you to manually trigger a feed refresh, providing you with the most up-to-date data
+The Force run feed option allows you to manually trigger a feed refresh, providing you with the most up-to-date data outside the regular feed schedule.

 ![Force run feed](/img/force_run_feed.png)